 Another popular preschool approach is the Waldorf method also known as the Steiner approach.
 This curriculum follows the philosophy that merely reading, and learning is not enough for the overall development of a child.
 Imagination and analytical thinking too play a major role and are encouraged.

-In this way the curriculum itself has more of creative learning through arts, cooking and playing rather than media and traditional learning.
-Alongside this, it emphasises the need of routine since it believes that children imitate and learn from their immediate environment.
+In this way the curriculum itself has more creative learning through arts, cooking, and playing rather than media and traditional learning.
+Alongside this, it emphasizes the need for routine since it believes that children imitate and learn from their immediate environment.

 Apart from these, there are a number of other approaches and methods followed by preschools in India.
 Many of them will incorporate a few different styles into one so as to provide an approach with more variety.